rust-lang/book/second-edition/nostarch/chapter18.md

 Listing 18-20: Using underscore does not bind the value

 This works just fine.
-Because we never bind `s` to anything, it's not moved.
+Because we never bind `s` to anything, it’s not moved.

 #### Ignoring Remaining Parts of a Value with `..`

 With values that have many parts, we can extract only a few parts and avoid having to list underscores for each remaining part by instead using `..`.
-The `..` pattern will ignore any parts of a value that we haven't explicitly matched in the rest of the pattern.
+The `..` pattern will ignore any parts of a value that we haven’t explicitly matched in the rest of the pattern.
 In Listing 18-21, we have a `Point` struct that holds a coordinate in three dimensional space.
 In the `match` expression, we only want to operate on the `x` coordinate and ignore the values in the `y`